 The release of a DNA test for one form of hereditary cataracts in early 2008 should help reduce the frequency of cataracts in the breed.
 This mutation, in a gene called HSF4, is associated with 70% of the inherited cataracts in Australian Shepherds.
+(At this point we do not know what genes cause the remainder.)
 It is a risk factor – not every dog with the mutation gets cataracts.
 The mutation is dominant, so dogs with even one copy are at risk of developing cataracts at some point in their lives.
 Dogs with the mutation who remain healthy will pass the mutation to their offspring, who will also be at risk for cataracts.
 This mutation is extremely common in the breed: Approximately one in four Aussies has it.
 Because it is so common, eliminating all of them from breeding is not an option.

 Because the HSF4 mutation is only a risk factor and because there are hereditary cataracts that are not caused by HSF4, all breeding stock should receive annual exams by a veterinary ophthalmologist.

 – Dogs with cataracts should not be bred.

 – Dogs with one copy of the HSF4 mutation should be bred only to clear-tested dogs.

 – If a dog has two copies of the HSF4 mutation it would be better to use a clear or single-mutation full sibling of equal quality for breeding.
 If a two-mutation dog is bred, it should only be to a clear-tested mate.